 He taught the lepers to pray with him before the Blessed Sacrament, to offer their sufferings in union with his Sacred Heart.
 And thus their deaths, united to that of Christ, began to speak of the Resurrection.
 “The cemetery and huts of the dying,” he confessed, “are my most beautiful books of meditation.”
 And so, in the end, when Damien discovered in his own flesh the telltale signs of the disease, he could rejoice: “There is no longer any doubt about it—I am a leper.
 Praised be the Good Lord!”
 Death came three years later.
 Though ravaged by the disease, Damien was at peace and died with a smile on his face.

 In St. Damien and St. Elizabeth Ann and all those who live with Easter certainty, I see an answer to my fear.
 In the face of death, they turn to the living God, who lives among us still in the Eucharist, in the Church, and in the lives of others who have been transformed by him.
 The saints yield themselves to Christ, letting him conquer death again in their own flesh.
 In their company, I find the strength to go forward.

 LISA LICKONA, STL, is Assistant Professor of Systematic Theology at Saint Bernard’s School of Theology and Ministry in Rochester, New York, and a nationally-known speaker and writer.
 She is the mother of eight children.

 Image: St. Damien de Veuster among the lepers, stained glass, St. Anthony’s church, Leuven, Belgium.

-This reflection was originally published in May 2019.
-To read all of our Seton Reflections, click here.
+To view all of our Seton Reflections, click here.